Course Outline

 Working with Data Files for Government

-Objective: Import data into MATLAB from formatted files, emphasizing the handling of mixed data types and cell arrays in government contexts.
+Objective: Import data into MATLAB from various formatted files, emphasizing the handling of mixed data types and cell arrays in government applications.

 Multiple Vector Plots for Government

-Objective: Create more complex vector plots, such as multiple plots, using color and string manipulation techniques to produce visually effective representations of government data.
+Objective: Create more complex vector plots, including multiple plots, using color and string manipulation techniques to produce visually compelling data representations.

 Logic and Flow Control for Government

-Objective: Use logical operations, variables, and indexing techniques to create flexible code that can make decisions and adapt to different situations in government applications.
-Explore programming constructs for repeating sections of code and user interaction.
+Objective: Utilize logical operations, variables, and indexing techniques to create flexible code that can make decisions and adapt to different scenarios in government applications.
+Explore programming constructs for repeating code sections and user interaction.

 • Loops